zotonic/zotonic/doc/manuals/cookbook/frontend-retrieving-category.rst

 Why
 ---

-It is often useful to use a page's category to present it on the page itself or to look up related content.
-This guide provides step-by-step instructions for getting a page's category in a template.
+It is often useful to use a page’s category to present it on the page itself or to look up related content.
+This guide provides step-by-step instructions for getting a page’s category in a template.

 I have a page with url of the form ``/my_category``, ``/my_category/:id``, or ``/my_category/:id/:slug``.
 How can I